Each issue of The Collaborative magazine features a piece by a local, or locally exhibiting, artist.

 THE ARTIST: Troy artist Niki Haynes is a collector and archivist of printed material whose work “reveals a concentration of gleaning, sifting and cataloging.”
 Having grown up in Lower East Side of Manhattan in the 1960s and ‘70s with her mother, contrasted with the years spent with her father on a commune without running water or electricity in the Colorado mountains, Haynes’ work is reflective of the “radical, mind-expanding culture of artists juxtaposed with the realities of poverty and the basic needs of everyday living.”

-THE WORK: “Target Audience” is a piece featured in Haynes’ “Culture Consumed” series.
+THE WORK: “Controlled Substance” is a piece featured in Haynes’ “Culture Consumed” series.
 The body of work, spanning 15 years, aims to acknowledge our cultural obsession with consumerism, brand loyalty and concentrated advertising.
-“Target Audience” is on display at The Hyde Collection in Glens Falls through Dec.
+“Controlled Substance” is on display at The Hyde Collection in Glens Falls through Dec.
 4 as part of the Artists of the Mohawk Hudson Region exhibition.